 Knowing What to Expect

 With the right preparation, you may very well land the internship of your dreams.
 However, at the same time, competition is fierce, especially for those “dream internships” at the Googles and Disneys of the world.
-If you are not at the top of your class or skilled in an in-demand field, you may need to keep your expectations in check.
+If you are not at the top of your class or skilled in an in-demand field, you may have to get creative or adjust your expectations.

 Startups can be a great place to gain a wide variety of skills.

 Frankly, those big-name companies are not always the best places to gain experience anyway.
-Startups can be a great place to gain a wide variety of skills and take on way more responsibility than pouring coffee and making copies [Editor's Note: Yeah, Go Overseas!].
+Startups can be a great place to gain a wide variety of skills and take more responsibility.

 Understanding American Workplace Culture